DanielZiza/Conduit-Tester/README.md

 The project follows an organized structure to facilitate the creation, maintenance, and execution of automated tests:

 - `cypress/`
+   - e2e
+      - bdd-cucumber
-  - `integration/`: Contains the test files written in Gherkin.
+           - `features/`: Contains the test files written in Gherkin.
-  - `plugins/`: Enables extending Cypress functionalities.
+           - `step-defination/`: Enables extending Cypress functionalities.
-  - `support/`: Includes support files like custom commands.

 ## Writing Tests